Diegolusberg/android-guidelines/project_and_code_guidelines.md

 Even if you don't witness this explicitly in a layout file, it might end up happening if you are inflating (in Java) views into other views.

 A couple of problems may occur.
 You might experience performance problems, because there are is a complex UI tree that the processor needs to handle.
-Another more serious issue is a possibility of StackOverflowError.
+Another more serious issue is a possibility of `StackOverflowError`.

-Therefore, try to keep your views hierarchy as flat as possible: learn how to use RelativeLayout, how to optimize your layouts and to use the <merge> tag.
+Therefore, try to keep your views hierarchy as flat as possible: learn how to use RelativeLayout, how to optimize your layouts and to use the `<merge>` tag.

 Another recomendation is to __NOT USE__ `RelativeLayout` as an wrapper to add some padding or backgroud or anything.
 He is very complex just to wrap a view (2 layout passes to render content).
 Use `FrameLayout` instead.